lproj/stereo_calib/README.md

-# Installation instructions for Ubuntu 20.04
+# Build instructions for Ubuntu 20.04

 ## Requirements